seng438-winter-2022/seng438-a3-group26/Assignment3-Report.md

 - zero range
 - null range

+### intersects(Range)

+The white box testing for intersects with a range argument was using ECT with removal of any redundant test cases.
+The test cases were partitioned based on the states of the incoming range object, namely equal to original, partially overlaps, overlaps, no overlap; and the boundaries null and invalid.
+- Ranges equal
+- Ranges fully overlap one another
+- Ranges partially overlap
+- Ranges do not overlap
+- One range is null
+- One range is invalid

 # 4 - Selected Test Cases Using Coverage Information and How They Have Increased Code Coverage

 ## 4.1 -